 So here’s the big question…

 Are your seeds being frittered away by all the interest and fees that come with being in debt?
 Can you not sow into fertile ground because you’ve been spending more than you make?
-Are your time and talents being sown onto rocks because you spend more time entertaining yourself than making a difference in the world?
+Are your time and talents being sown onto rocks because you spend more time and money entertaining yourself than making a difference in the world?

 Everyone has something to give, something to invest into the world that will make the world even just a little better.
 So please, don’t sit idly by and waste what you’ve been provided with by sowing into rocky soil, or worse, by not sowing at all.